alienflip/fast.ai-Course/README.md

 - [Outline of ML](./ML_explained.txt) by authors of fast.ai

-- Nitty-Gritty: Where do we start, model building wise?
+- Where do we start, model building wise?

 ```
 Remember to make a baseline model (mean) before attempting to build something more advanced (multi-layered-perceptron/layered-MLP: ResNet, LTST, GPT, etc.)!
 Example: in MNIST, the baseline would be a model that is trained to recognise the average of pixels in a training set.